Sampling and Remote Estimation for the Ornstein-Uhlenbeck Process through Queues: Age of Information and Beyond: Proof of Lemma

 \section{Proof of Lemma \ref{beta_unique}}

 Part (i): According to \eqref{lagrange} and \eqref{eq_beta_value1}, the Lagrangian $L(\pi,\beta)$ is linear and strictly decreasing in $\beta$.
 Further, \eqref{eq_primal} tells us that $f(\beta)$ is the infimum of $L(\pi,\beta)$ among all policies $\pi \in {\Pi}_{1}$.
 Because the infimum of a linear and strictly decreasing function is concave and strictly decreasing, $f(\beta)$ is concave and strictly decreasing in $\beta$.
+Moreover, because $f(\beta)$ is concave, it is also continuous.

 Part (ii): We first show that $f(\mathsf{mse}_{Y_i}) > 0$.
 According to \eqref{eq_threshold}, $v(\mathsf{mse}_{Y_i}) = 0$.
 This, together with \eqref{eq_R_1}, \eqref{eq_R_2}, and \eqref{two_root_1}, implies